blade-lang/blade-docs/docs/standard/sqlite.markdown

   The value returned by `modified_count` immediately after an INSERT, UPDATE or DELETE statement run on a view is always zero.
 Only changes made to real tables are counted.

-   <div class="cite"><span class="hint">note</span> <span>If a separate thread makes changes on the same database connection at the exact time the original query was also making a change, the result of this value will become undependable.</span></div>
+  > - If a separate thread makes changes on the same database connection at the exact time the original query was also making a change, the result of this value will become undependable.

    <div class="cite"><span class="hint">readonly</span> <span></span></div>

 {:#SQLite3Cursor_SQLite3Cursor_columns} _SQLite3Cursor._**columns**